simonkarman/nextjs-frontend-app-starter/README.md

 );
 ```

-For next.js to be able to understand that styled-components is used it is important to also add the `styled-components` plugin the the `.babelrc` file.
+Next.js has to understand that styled-components are being used.
+You can do this by adding the `styled-components` plugin the the `.babelrc` file.

 ```json5
 # in '.babelrc'